two-bit-xor/cpp-xstream/README.md

 # cpp-xstream

-A websocket cryptocurrency exchange library written in C++
+A websocket cryptocurrency exchange library written in C++.

+cpp-xstream is a C++ library providing a simple and consistent streaming API for interacting with cryptocurrency exchanges via WebSocket.

+It takes inspiration from the XChange-stream library providing new interfaces for the exchanges' streaming APIs.
+Users can subscribe for live updates via reactive streams of RxCpp library.

+Like the XChange-stream library, cpp-xstream will provide exchange websocket integration, exchange standardization and provide a websocket endpoint.

+This library will only integrate with exchanges that have a standard websocket API available.